Dying Matters Awareness Week 2019

 The BBC is also working to help people talk more openly about dying, death and bereavement, through its Radio 4 series entitled ‘We Need to Talk About Death’.
 Programme presenter, Joan Bakewell, writes in The Guardian: “How terrible, when the world in all its practicality, its routines of order and procedure intrudes upon that precious moment.”
 Her sentiments are essentially that we are so unprepared for death that we do not know what to do when it occurs.

 One of the most compelling reasons to discuss death and end of life wishes together with family members or friends is to reduce the worry for those left behind when the time comes.
 Often, people fail to communicate these wishes, such as where they want to die, and what should happen at their funeral, leaving loved ones unable to answer questions posed by funeral directors about specific funeral arrangements.
 This can have the impact of compounding grief at what is usually an extremely difficult time.

 Another thing to consider ahead of time is who will be left to pay for the service.
 This can be extremely challenging for loved ones, especially if the deceased’s estate does not cover the funeral costs, or cannot be released before the funeral takes place.
 Dying Matters Awareness Week encourages people to make arrangements for their own funeral as well as denoting how it will be paid for.

 Dying Matters explains that having clear instructions in place for your funeral can make it easier for your loved ones.
-A pre-paid funeral plan from your local funeral director can be an effective way to make your wishes known, and provide financially for your own or a loved one’s funeral service.
-For more information about pre-paid funeral plans, please speak to your local funeral director, and to learn more and get involved in Dying Matters Awareness Week, which takes place from 13 – 19 May 2019, click here.
+A pre-paid funeral plan from your local funeral director can be an effective way to make your wishes known, and provide for your own or a loved one’s funeral service.
+For more information about pre-paid funeral plans, please speak to your local funeral director, and visit the Dying Matters website to learn more and get involved its Awareness Week.